JuniorRodrigues/react-alura-ceep/README.md

 # react-alura-ceep
-A mix of Alura's first two React courses: Entendendo como a biblioteca funciona and Ciclo de vida dos componentes;
+A mix of Alura's first two React courses: Entendendo como a biblioteca funciona and Ciclo de vida dos componentes.